mathigon/textbooks/content/shapes/content.md

     // [TODO] DIAGRAM-01 building (page 2)

 Let’s assume the side we see in this picture is only made of glass.
-The amount of glass used on this side is [[13,398]] [[square meters | meters]].
+The amount of glass used on this side is [[13398]] [[square meters | meters]].

     // [TODO] DIAGRAM-02 building (page 3)

 Likewise, let’s also assume the side we see in the Dockland Office Building is also only made of glass.
-Predict how much glass is used on this side of the building: ______  [[square meters | meters]].
+Predict how much glass is used on this side of the building: TODO [[square meters | meters]].

 What best describes how you made your estimate?
 A)	I multiplied 70 and 132.